Coffee vs. Matcha: Which Buzzy Beverage Is *Actually* Better For You?

 Your cup of joe might also support longevity, new research reveals, with one large study explaining that "higher consumption of coffee was associated with lower risks of death, and in particular, mortality due to digestive and circulatory diseases," as reported by the Annals of Internal Medicine.

 Coffee has also been known to get digestion moving: Functional medicine doctor Wendie Trubow, M.D., MBA, previously told mbg that "it is clear that coffee increases the activity in your gut, called peristalsis."

 That said, it's still unclear to experts why this occurs.
-"The warm temperature of the liquid may stimulate motility," integrative gastroenterologist Marvin Singh, M.D., adds—which means this benefit may not be exclusive to coffee.
+"The warm temperature of the liquid6 may stimulate motility," integrative gastroenterologist Marvin Singh, M.D., adds—which means this benefit may not be exclusive to coffee.